-2.1 The special eligibility requirements set out in Clause 2.3, below, apply only to participation by a Relevant Athlete in the female classification in a Restricted Event at an International Competition.
-They do not apply to any other athletes, or to any other

-- 2.2 For these purposes: - 2.2.1 A "Relevant Athlete" is an athlete who meets each of the following three criteria: - a. she has one of the following DSDs: - i.
+- 2.1 The special eligibility requirements set out in Clause 2.3, below, apply only to participation by a Relevant Athlete in the female classification in a Restricted Event at an International Competition.
+They do not apply to any other athletes, or to any other events, or to any other competitions (although if a Relevant Athlete does not meet the Eligibility Conditions then she will not be eligible to set a World Record in a Restricted Event at a competition that is not an International Competition). - 2.2 For these purposes: - 2.2.1 A "Relevant Athlete" is an athlete who meets each of the following three criteria: - a. she has one of the following DSDs: - i.
 5α-reductase type 2 deficiency; - ii. partial androgen insensitivity syndrome (PAIS); - iii.
-17β -hydroxysteroid dehydrogenase type 3 (17 β HSD3) deficiency; - iv. ovotesticular DSD; or - v. any other genetic disorder involving disordered gonadal steroidogenesis; and - b. as a result, she has circulating testosterone levels in blood of five (5) nmol/L or above; and - she has sufficient androgen sensitivity for those levels of testosterone to have a material androgenising effect.4 - 2.2.2 "Restricted Events" are 400m races, 400m hurdles races, 800m races, 1500m races, one mile races, and all other Track Events over distances between 400m and one mile (inclusive), whether run alone or as part of a relay event or a Combined Event.
-For clarity, as used in these Regulations, the term 'Restricted Event' encompasses any Combined Event that includes one or more Restricted Events, so that an athlete who is eligible under these Regulations to compete in Restricted Events is also eligible to compete in Combined Events that include Restricted Events; while an athlete who is ineligible to compete in Restricted Events is also ineligible to compete in Combined Events that include Restricted Events. - 2.3 To be eligible to compete in the female classification in a Restricted Event at an International Competition, or to set a World Record in a competition that is not an International Competition, a Relevant Athlete must meet each of the following conditions (the "Eligibility Conditions"): - 2.3.1 she must be recognised at law5 either as female or as intersex (or equivalent); - 2.3.2 she must reduce her blood testosterone level to below five (5) nmol/L6 for a continuous period of at least six months (e.g., by use of hormonal contraceptives); and female classification in a Restricted Event at the World Athletics (formerly IAAF) World Athletics Championships, Doha 2019.
+17β-hydroxysteroid dehydrogenase type 3 (17β- HSD3) deficiency; - iv. ovotesticular DSD; or - v. any other genetic disorder involving disordered gonadal steroidogenesis; and - b. as a result, she has circulating testosterone levels in blood of five (5) nmol/L or above; and - c. she has sufficient androgen sensitivity for those levels of testosterone to have a material androgenising effect. - 2.2.2 "Restricted Events" are 400m races, 400m hurdles races, 800m races, 1500m races, one mile races, and all other Track Events over distances between 400m and one mile (inclusive), whether run alone or as part of a relay event or a Combined Event.
+For clarity, as used in these Regulations, the term 'Restricted Event' encompasses any Combined Event that includes one or more Restricted Events, so that an athlete who is eligible under these Regulations to compete in Restricted Events is also eligible to compete in Combined Events that include Restricted Events; while an athlete who is ineligible to compete in Restricted Events is also ineligible to compete in Combined Events that include Restricted Events. - 2.3 To be eligible to compete in the female classification in a Restricted Event at an International Competition, or to set a World Record in a competition that is not an International Competition, a Relevant Athlete must meet each of the following conditions (the "Eligibility Conditions"): - 2.3.1 she must be recognised at law (for example, in a birth certificate or passport) either as female or as intersex (or equivalent);